The Hidden of Market Research: Business

 In incredibly focused and hard-working tech hubs like San Francisco, data rules supreme.
 Whether stationed in the foggy confines of the Bay Area or the sunshine-drenched office parks of Austin, informed, evidence-based decisions distinguish frontrunners from the rest.

-The Repertory: Top 20 Market Research Essentials
+The Toolbox: Top 20 Market Research Essentials

 - Qualtrics: Taking you past surveys into the domain of experience management, this tool is the equivalent of a Swiss Army knife.